 We cannot say I’m an anointed preacher and I am spare of serving others.

-It saddens me when I see anointed servant but they demand too much.
+It saddens me when I see anointed servants but they demand too much.
 Their demands are greater than the service they give.

-We cannot be proud that we are a leader if we don’t have that heart to serve.
+We cannot be proud that we are a leader if we don’t have the heart to serve.

-For forty days they were in a stand-off with the Philistine and they are losing because they don’t have a match with the Goliath.
+For forty days they were in a stand-off with the Philistines and they are losing because they don’t have a match with the Goliath.

 But David was sent to the battlefield to bring the lunch of his brothers and not to fight.

 Many people of today look for what’s inside the bag but they don’t understand that it’s the ephah or bushels of grains that lead you to your destiny.
 Because today, many people want to lead than follow; many want to be the leader than to be a follower, many wanted to be a manager than to be a worker.
 Because they see the prestige of the bag.

 They see the rewards rather than the sacrifice.
 We need people of today who want to serve.
 Who acknowledges the ephah that they need to do… Because the blessings are not in the bag but on our faithfulness to bring those bushels or ephah.

 We have to be faithful and be trusted on the little works to be trusted with bigger things.